wuelnerdotexe/vim-enfocado/README.md

 ### Fonts

-In order for the human text simulation to work as it should (in addition to installing [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter)), I recommend that you use either of these three beautiful fonts, which align with the **"Mankind and Machine"** concept.
+In order for the human text simulation to work as it should, I recommend that you use either of these three beautiful fonts, which align with the **"Mankind and Machine"** concept.

 - [IBM Plex Mono](https://www.ibm.com/plex/).
 - [Victor Mono](https://rubjo.github.io/victor-mono/).